-- View the most up-to-date DHS data on apprehensions of unaccompanied children and family units in FY 2020.
+- View the most up-to-date DHS data on apprehensions of unaccompanied children and family units.

 Note: The government fiscal year runs from October 1 to September 30.
 All figures for immigration control and enforcement given here are for the fiscal year.
 The data presented here are the most recent offered by U.S. Customs and Border Protection (CBP) and U.S. Immigration and Customs Enforcement (ICE).

 How many apprehensions of unauthorized immigrants occur at the border annually?

 CBP reported 405,000 enforcement encounters at both the southern and northern borders in FY 2020, a significant decrease from 859,500 a year earlier.

 Note: Apprehensions and expulsions are events, not individuals.
 In other words, the same individual can be apprehended more than once, with each apprehension counted separately.
 The recidivism rate has increased sharply since the expulsions policy began, given intercepted migrants are not being put into formal removal proceedings that could trigger criminal sanctions upon a future re-entry.

 How many people are arrested by ICE within the United States yearly?